layercodedev/layercode-react-sdk/README.md

 # Layercode React SDK

-A React SDK for integrating Layercode audio pipelines into React applications.
+A React SDK for integrating Layercode audio agents into React applications.

 ## Installation